Nerwyn/DIY-Project-Logs/Smart Curtains/README.md

 <img src="SmartCurtainCircuit.jpg" alt="ESP32 Stepper Motor Driver Circuit" width=800/>

 The completed circuit was placed in a project box with a hole cut out for the power plug and stepper motor cable.

+## Software

+After provisioning the ESP32 in ESPHome, I installed my DIY curtain code to it, found in `curtains.yaml` in this repo.
+I originally copied this code from the comments of the Home Assistant community forums, but have been unable to find the original source.
+All credit for this goes to the person who shared it in the first place.

 ## Installing The Motor